grace-notes/website/contents/topics/freedom.md

 **Some Passages that Describe our Freedom:**

-Romans 8:21 “That the creation itself also will be set free from its slavery to corruption into the freedom of the glory of the children of God.”
+<blockquote><strong>Romans 8:21 “That the creation itself also will be set free from its slavery to corruption into the freedom of the glory of the children of God.”</blockquote></strong>

 Nature, the environment, will one day be as free as you, the believer.
 I toss that in because we think of being as free as nature?
 Nature, to